ooikk/Arduino-Documentation/02_MISC/02_Bluetooth/Bluetooth.md

 Manufacturer Data     2 bytes            2 bytes (Company ID)  27 bytes left
 ```

 A standard 128-bit UUID consumes over half of your entire broadcast budget ($18\text{ bytes}$ total).
 By skipping the 128-bit UUID and using setManufacturerData(), you save $14\text{ bytes}$ of packet space—allowing you to pack multiple sensor values, battery levels, or timestamps into a single transmission.

-3. How the Client Filters Packets Without a UUID
+**3. How the Client Filters Packets Without a UUID**
 Instead of filtering by a Service UUID, the client filters by the 2-byte Company ID and data length:
 ```cpp
 // Check if packet contains Manufacturer Data